Research Degrees in Continental Philosophy

 Pursuing a research degree can be a hugely exciting undertaking.
 This is your opportunity to pursue an adequate description, development and defence of your own ideas, and to engage on equal terms, so to speak, with philosophical ‘giants’.
 It is also an opportunity to grow as an individual and professional, to discover areas of thought you never new existed, and to spend time with a stimulating and friendly group of staff and students.
 However, it is important to point out that pursuing a postgraduate research degree is a much more independent activity than you may be used to.
 You should have a passion for the subject capable of sustaining you over the course of several years; and you should be able to motivate yourself to get work done, and to manage your own time efficiently.

-Our doctoral programme can now be run on either an attendance or distance learning basis.
+Our doctoral programme can be pursued on either an attendance or distance learning basis.
 The principles are the same – i.e. a course of high-level supervised research leading to a substantial and original thesis.
 However, the supervision happens online instead of in person, for example by Skype, email, or similar.
 In other words, as a distance learning PhD student, you can pursue your work from wherever in the world you live, and whatever your schedule.
 Our aim is to make your experience of doing a PhD by distance learning as professionally and personally enriching as it would be by attendance.

 There are, however, a few differences of detail or procedure: